What says summer more than ice cream? What could make it even better? Skittles? Find out how I was able to create no-churn Skittles Ice Cream!

 While that was mixing, we melted the Skittles® (with a little water) on the stove.
 It is important to allow it to all dissolve completely.

-Allow to set in your freezer for at least 4 hours.
+Set in the freezer for at least 4 hours.
 Then scoop, top with moreSkittles® (if you wish) and enjoy!

 - 1 14-oz can of sweetened condensed milk